 B.B.A with Major in Human Resource Management

-The Human Resource Management major is designed to prepare students to take on the role of a human resource professional in today's organizations.
-Many organizations, large and small, have employees dedicated to making certain the organization is hiring, developing, and retaining its human capital.
-Key topics in the major include recruiting, selecting, compensating, training, and appraising employees as part of strategic human resource management practices.
+The human resource management major is designed to prepare you to take on the role of a human resource professional in today's organizations.
+Key topics in the major include recruiting, selecting, compensating, training and appraising employees as part of strategic human resource management practices.

 Students may be admitted to the College of Business & Public Administration and may elect a major within a business discipline after completing at least 60 semester hours at UND or other accredited institutions.

 They must also have earned a minimum grade point average of 2.50 (2.0 is C) in all courses attempted and a “C” or better in the six courses comprising a sophomore-level pre-business core.

 Students planning to transfer to UND from a junior college should enroll in only those junior college business courses that are offered as freshman or sophomore level courses at UND.

 Goal 1: Management Concepts